officialrobert/open-webui-deploy-ionos/apps/wordpress/README.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- Node.js (for running the startup script)
+- Node.js (for running the management scripts)
 - Git (for cloning the repository)

 ### Start the Application